emberjs/rfcs/text/1009-move-deprecation-workflow-to-apps.md

 ## Detailed design

+Have `ember-cli-deprecation-workflow` installed by default.

+1. applications must have `@embroider/macros` installed by default.
+2. the app.js or app.ts can conditionally import a file which sets up the deprecation workflow
+    ```diff app/app.js
+      import Application from '@ember/application';
+    + import { importSync, isDevelopingApp, macroCondition } from '@embroider/macros';

+      import loadInitializers from 'ember-load-initializers';
+      import Resolver from 'ember-resolver';
+      import config from 'test-app/config/environment';

+    + if (macroCondition(isDevelopingApp())) {
+    +   importSync('./deprecation-workflow');
+    + }

+      export default class App extends Application {
+        modulePrefix = config.modulePrefix;
+        podModulePrefix = config.podModulePrefix;
+        Resolver = Resolver;
+      }

+      loadInitializers(App, config.modulePrefix);
+    ```
+3. then in `app/deprecation-workflow.js` would use the already public API,
+    ```js
+    import setupDeprecationWorkflow from 'ember-cli-deprecation-workflow';

+    setupDeprecationWorkflow({
+    /**
+        false by default, but if a developer / team wants to be more aggressive about being proactive with
+        handling their deprecations, this should be set to "true"
+    */
+      throwOnUnhandled: false,
+      handlers: [
+        /* ... handlers ... */
+      ]
+    });
+    ```

+This follows the README of [ember-cli-deprecation-workflow](https://github.com/ember-cli/ember-cli-deprecation-workflow?tab=readme-ov-file#getting-started).

+## How we teach this

+We'd want to add a new section in the guides under [`Application Concerns`](https://guides.emberjs.com/release/applications/) that talks about deprecations, how and how to work through those deprecations.

+All of this content already exists using a similar strategy as above, here, [under "Configuring Ember"](https://guides.emberjs.com/release/configuring-ember/handling-deprecations/#toc_deprecation-workflow), and also walks through how to use `ember-cli-deprecation-workflow`.

+This README of [ember-cli-deprecation-workflow](https://github.com/ember-cli/ember-cli-deprecation-workflow?tab=readme-ov-file#getting-started) also explains, in detail, how to use this tool / workflow, and that content can be copied in to the guides.

+## Drawbacks

+For older projects, this could be _a_ migration.
+But as it is additional blueprint boilerplate, it is optional, and `ember-cli-deprecation-workflow` would continue to be a viable option for those already using it.

+## Alternatives

 There are only a few features of `ember-cli-deprecation-workflow` that we need to worry about:
 - enabled or not - do we check deprecations at all, or ignore everything (current default)
 - `throwOnUnhandled` - this is the most aggressive way to stay on top of your deprecations, but can be frustrating for folks who may not be willing to fix things in `node_modules` when new deprecations are introduced.